sacarlson/stellar_utility/multi-sign-websocket/readme.txt

 sumit a new transaction on the account created above and submits or publish it to the mss server: submit_transaction_to_mss.rb

-example signer 1 picks up the transaction from the mss-server and signs it  and publishes it's signature with the mss-server client_signerA_test.rb
+example signer A picks up the transaction from the mss-server and signs it  and publishes it's signature with the mss-server client_signerA_test.rb

-example signer 2 picks up the transaction and also signs it and publishes the final needed signature to the mss server client_signerB_test.rb
+example signer B picks up the transaction and also signs it and publishes the final needed signature to the mss server client_signerB_test.rb

 after the last of these example programs is run the mss-server will combine the signatures of all the signers and submits the transaction to the stellar.org network for validation.

-#More details of the operations and transaction format of the mss-server is described bellow.  note bellow was writen for the original multi-sign-server
+#More details of the operations and transaction format of the mss-server is described bellow.  note bellow was originaly writen for the  multi-sign-server
-so some filenames may not match, but the format is the same, only the lower level communication protocol has changed. at the end of this readme contains the details for install setup and running of the server
+so some filenames may not match, but the format basicly the same, only the lower level communication protocol has changed. at the end of this readme contains the details for install setup and running of the server

 multi-sign-server.rb is a JSON formated API server for the stellar.org networks new stellar-core.